Amirreza-Ipchi-Haq/strcal/Documentation/C/Reference/strtmp.md

 # The `char* strtmp(char* s,const char release)` Function
 This function returns a duplicated string from `s` allocated in the heap.
 It functions like the POSIX `string.h` function `strdup`, but with the ability to free the original string afterwards.
+## Arguments
+* `char* s`: The string to be duplicated
+* `const char release`: The argument indicating that `s` needs to be freed or not (Read the [documentation](https://github.com/Amirreza-Ipchi-Haq/strcal/blob/main/Documentation/C/Documentation.md#about-the-release-argument) for more information)
+## Return value
+The string with the value of `s` allocated in the heap
 ## Example
 ```c
 #include<stdio.h>